To Buy or Not to Buy

 Flexibility and freedom: Imagine a big life event - like going back to grad school, moving for a job, getting married, starting a family - that may require you to pack up and move to another city.
 Moving only a year or two into paying down your mortgage could cost you tens of thousands more than renting.
 You may be saving for the day when you can pack up and take off traveling around the world for a year.
 Studies have shown the millennial generation now values travel more than they value owning a home.
 If you’re a renter vs an owner, it is much easier to break a lease or wait until a year-long lease expires than it is to sell a house.

 Avoiding the costs of homeownership: Apartment owners escape much of the costs associated with homeownership.
 If you buy a house, in the first year you’ll have to fork up a hefty downpayment (20% of the value) plus closing costs.
 In the first year and every year thereafter, you’ll pay mortgage interest, annual property taxes and any costs needed to maintain your home...which can all add up.
 The median home price in California today is $525,000.
 If you were buying a home in California and put 20% down, you’d have to have $105,000 saved for the down payment.
-If you don't save enough for a 20% down payment (which is what Mana recommends), your lender will likely require you to make mortgage insurance payments (also known as Private Mortgage Insurance or PMI), making your monthly payments even more costly.
+If you don't save enough for a 20% down payment (which is what Mana recommends), your lender will likely require you to make mortgage insurance payments (also known as Private Mortgage Insurance or PMI) or you might be considering mortgage protection insurance, making your monthly payments even more costly.
 As a renter, you call your landlord who will pay for a plumber if your sink springs a leak or if your showerhead needs to be replaced.
 And if you live in a gated community or condo complex, the owner - not you - is on the hook for things like Homeowner’s Association dues.

 More money to invest for your future self: How much could that $105,000 grow if invested over the next twenty, thirty, or forty years?
 Without a big downpayment to save for, you could put away more for your future - like in retirement.
 Unlike our parents, most of us can’t count on a pension or the guaranteed income of Social Security to rely on for retirement funds.
 If you are 40 or younger, your personal retirement savings are likely to be all you have to live on.
 If you save and invest more for retirement instead of using your money for a home down payment, there is a good chance you would receive a better return on your investment.
 In fact, according to recent research from Florida Atlantic University, renting and reinvesting the savings from renting, on average, will outperform owning and building home equity, in terms of wealth creation, for the first time since 2010.